Meet the Cow: Beef of Cuts

 For many people, buying the same cut of meat and preparing it in the same way is an everyday thing.
 There’s nothing wrong with that, of course.
 Especially when you consider the price of meat and the disappointment in a failed recipe.
 That’s exactly why we thought this ‘Meet the Cow: Beef Cuts and Uses’ infographic is the perfect way to familiarise you with different cuts of beef and how to prepare it.

 Beef is divided into large sections called primal cuts, which you can see in our beef cuts chart.
 These primal beef cuts, or “primals,” are then broken down further into subprimals.
-These are then sliced and chopped into individual steaks, roasts, and other retail cuts.
+These are then sliced and chopped into individual steaks (see our most popular steaks), roasts, and other retail cuts.